anyuzx/Prongs/src/contents/posts/2019-08-26-customize-netlify-cms-preview.md

 * `this.props.entry` is exposed by CMS which is a immutable collection containing the [collection data](https://www.netlifycms.org/docs/collection-types/) which is defined in the `config.yml`
 * `entry.getIn(["data", "title"])` and `entry.getIn(["data", "body"])` access the collection fields `title` and `body`, respectively

-## Use markdown-it and Prism.js in the template
+## Use markdown-it and prism.js in the template

-The problem with the template shown above is that the variable `body` is just a raw string in markdown syntax which is not processed to rendered as `HTML`.
+The problem with the template shown above is that the variable `body` is just a raw string in markdown syntax which is not processed to be rendered as `HTML`.
 Thus, we need a way to parse `body` and convert it into `HTML`.
-To do this, I choose to use [**markdown-it**](https://github.com/markdown-it/markdown-it). _It is however certainly possible to use other javascript-based markdown engines as well._
+To do this, I choose to use [**markdown-it**](https://github.com/markdown-it/markdown-it).

 ```js
 import markdownIt from "markdown-it";